The-Martyr/the-martyr.github.io/_pages/about.md

   - /about.html
 ---

 I'm Guanyu Zhou, a third-year undergraduate student interested in artificial intelligence.
-My current research interest is in multimodal large language models.
-Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to action recognition and causal reasoning.
-I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems.
-At this stage, I am committed to finding a more effective multimodal alignment solution.
-Welcome to email me to discuss!😄
+My current research interest is in multimodal large language models (MLLMs).
+Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to action recognition and causal inference.
+I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems. **At this stage, I am committed to finding a more effective multimodal alignment solution.** If you're interested in collaborating with me on this topic, feel free to email me!😄

 <br>
 # 📅 Update
+* [2024.11] The preprint of [OccludeNet](https://arxiv.org/abs/2411.15729) is now available, welcome to check it out!
+* [2024.10] The preprint of [CausalMM](https://arxiv.org/abs/2410.04780) is now available, welcome to check it out!
 * [2024.7] I am visiting HKUST(GZ) under the supervision of Professor [Xuming Hu](https://xuminghu.github.io)!

 <br>